terryaney/Documentation.Camelot/KatApp.Vue.md

 **`calculateAsync(customInputs?: ICalculationInputs, processResults?: boolean, calcEngines?: ICalcEngine[]): Promise<ITabDef[] | void>;`**

-Manually call a RBL Framework calculation.
+Manually call a RBLe Framework calculation.
 The parameters allow for a list of additional inputs to be passed in, whether or not the results should be [processed](#rbl-framework-result-processing-in-katapp-state) or simply return the raw results and an optional list of `ICalcEngines` to run in place of the KatApp's configured CalcEngines.

 #### IKatApp.apiAsync